NTIA/alignnet/README.md

 * `dataset` - index for which file from `data.data_files` this file belongs to.
 * `AlignNet dataset index` - index for which dataset within the model the scores come from.
 This will be the same for every file in the csv.
 The default dataset will always be the reference dataset but this can be overriden via `model.dataset_index`.

-For example to run inference using the included AlignNet model trained on the smaller datasets one would run
+For example, to run inference using the included AlignNet model trained on the smaller datasets one would run
 ```
 python inference.py \
 data.data_files=[/absolute/path/to/inference/data1.csv,/absolute/path/to/inference/data2.csv] \